BerndFranzen/Mod-HAMMR/README.md

     Nute Gunray 30330 zR07  294 80        Potency/Speed 09(2)-SP-Offense  32-SP-Speed 10(2)-SP-Defense  Protection	10(2)-SP-Protection 18(4)-PO-Potency

 The MMScore is below 100, thus showing us that I missed something.
 On the Holo-Array the mod is written in red/italic, showing us that I do not have the suggestes primary applied or the mod doesn't have any speed secondary on it.
 So no I have to go into the game and see if I can find a suitable mod.
+Additionally, several mods only show (2) rolls on speed, so I should also see if I can replace them by suitable mods with better speed or calibrate them to get additiona rolls.